FreeNAS® in a Virtual Environment

 Figure 2.2i: The Storage Settings of the Virtual Machine

 Click the "Add Attachment" button, select "Add Hard Disk" from the pop-up menu, then click the "Create New Disk" button.
-This will launch the Create New Virtual Disk Wizard (seen in Figures 2.2e and 2.2f).
+This will launch the Create New Virtual Hard Drive Wizard (seen in Figures 2.2e and 2.2f).
 Since this disk will be used for storage, create a size appropriate to your needs, making sure that it is at least 4 GB in size.
 If you wish to practice RAID configurations, create as many virtual disks as you need.
 You will be able to create 2 disks on the IDE controller.
 If you need additional disks, click the "Add Controller" button to create another controller to attach disks to.

 Next, create the device for the installation media.

 If you will be installing from an ISO, highlight the word "Empty", then click the CD icon as seen in Figure 2.2j.